 The OU Heshe and Harriet Seif Jewish Learning Initiative on Campus (JLIC) is a program of the Orthodox Union in partnership with Hillel.
-In recognition that the overwhelming majority of Modern Orthodox college students are being educated at secular universities, the OU administers JLIC, a program that helps Orthodox students navigate the college environment, and balance their Jewish commitments with their desire to engage the secular world.
-In addition, JLIC provides avenues for spiritual development and exploration for Jewish students from varied backgrounds; JLIC presents a positive, sophisticated and welcoming face for Orthodox Judaism on campus.
+Administered by the OU, JLIC is a program that helps Orthodox students navigate the college environment, and balance their Jewish commitments with their desire to engage the secular world.
+JLIC also provides avenues for spiritual development and exploration for Jewish students from varied backgrounds; JLIC presents a positive, sophisticated and welcoming face for Orthodox Judaism on campus.
 The JLIC program at Cornell is funded jointly by Cornell Hillel, CJL, and CJL-F.

 Sarah Jaffe Kasdan was born and raised in the suburbs of Cleveland, Ohio, where she attended Fuchs Mizrachi School.
 She spent a year after high school studying in the Old City of Jerusalem at Midreshet Harova.
 Sarah graduated from Brandeis University with a Bachelor’s degree in Psychology and Education.
 While there, she served as a Girl Scout troop leader, in addition to holding numerous leadership positions in Hillel and the Brandeis Orthodox Organization (most notably Gabbai Shlishi and Sunday Night Learning Coordinator).